 Fellow - American College of Obstetrics and Gynecology

-Thank you very much, Dr. Amalu, for contacting me concerning breast thermography.
+Thank you very much, Dr. Amalu, for our conversation concerning breast thermography.

 Women need to know that breast thermography is a promising and safe technology that is a welcome addition to helping women create breast health.